twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 | Team | the free 5, plus what you buy | $6 per extra seat per month, billed yearly ($72 per extra seat per year) | one year, renewable | one gateway per licence |
 | Enterprise | from 50 | $10 per seat per month, billed yearly | one year, renewable | the organisation: any number of gateways |

 Every plan includes the admin page, usage per developer, key management, live configuration, sign-in with a code, team GPU pooling.
 The free plan is not a trial.
-A licence changes the seat count and switches on [team policy](/twinny-docs/teams/policy/), [recording](/twinny-docs/teams/recording/) and [plugins](/twinny-docs/teams/plugins/): GitHub and GitLab pull requests listed on the admin page and reviewed by your own models.
+A licence changes the seat count and switches on [team policy](/twinny-docs/teams/policy/), [recording](/twinny-docs/teams/recording/) and [plugins](/twinny-docs/teams/plugins/): pull requests and issues from GitHub, GitLab, Gitea and Bitbucket reviewed by your own models, Slack, Discord and Teams notifications, SSO sign-in, a shared context index and backups.
 Team comes with email support; Enterprise with priority support from a named contact, invoice or purchase-order billing, and help with security questionnaires and procurement paperwork.

 ## Getting a licence